l-zeuch/yagpdb.vim/test/README.md

 When adding new tests, only one specific feature should be tested within one test file.
 This is to avoid hard-to-read, hard-to-debug test files as well pipeline output.
 It furthermore makes it simpler to expand already existing tests.

-Afterwards, `Include` your newly added test file in `test.vader` and make sure all tests are passing.
+Afterwards, make sure all tests are still passing via the targets described above.

 ### Sourcing Plugin Files